omarabid59/Mathematical-Expression-Compiler/README.md

-# EECS 33110 Software Design
+# Mathematical Expression Compiler

-1. Developed in the Eiffel Testing Framework (ETF)
+Designed for EECS 3311 Software Design as a final project at York University.
+Developed in the Eiffel Testing Framework (ETF)